 Japan was the first country to adopt a “Basic Hydrogen Strategy” and plans to become a “hydrogen society.”
 This strategy primarily aims to achieve cost parity with competing fuels such as gasoline in the transportation sector or liquefied natural gas (LNG) in power generation and covers the entire supply chain from production to downstream market applications.
 (Japan, the new hydrogen nation, 2020).
 They want to get rid of the dependence on importing Middle East oil.
 Because Japan has few resources, and the existing resources can not meet the population of 100 million, hydrogen energy is very attractive to Japan.
 Former Japanese Prime Minister Shinzo Abe has made hydrogen a symbol of Japan’s ability to innovate despite the collapse of its vaunted consumer electronics industry.
 “Hydrogen energy holds the trump card for energy security and measures to address global warming” (Japan gambles on Toyota’s hydrogen-powered car, 2017).

-People think that the first step to build a hydrogen society is to build a hydrogen fueling station, not to inconvenience drivers.
+People think that the first step to building a hydrogen society is to build a hydrogen fueling station, not to inconvenience drivers.
 The big problem is that companies will not choose to build hydrogen fueling stations without many hydrogen vehicles and people will not choose to buy hydrogen vehicles without many hydrogen fueling stations.
 The Japanese have special focus on hydrogen fueling stations.
 They want to increase the number of fueling stations approximately from 111 at present to 581 by 2025 and then to 1,321 throughout Japan by 2030 (Japan, the new hydrogen nation, 2020).

 The Mirai, which means “future” in Japanese, is Toyota’s and Japan’s vision of low-carbon transport, a vision entirely different for the battery-powered Teslas edging into the automotive mainstream.
 The popularity of Mirai still faces many problems.
 The cost of Mirai is very high, and the assembly time is prolonged.
 The Mirai is either the automobile’s future or a technological trap about to swallow a prized swath of the Japanese industry.
 (Japan gambles on Toyota’s hydrogen-powered car, 2017).

 “We see fuel cell vehicles as the ultimate eco-car,” says Kiyotaka Ise, Toyota’s head of advanced R&D. “Everyone is saying electric vehicles [are the future], but there is still a long way to go.
 EVs are far easier to make than FCVs, and there’s still going to be a lot of trial and error.
 Toyota is putting huge effort into fuel cell vehicles.”
-(Japan gambles on Toyota’s hydrogen powered car, 2017).
+(Japan gambles on Toyota’s hydrogen-powered car, 2017).

 Top deals for 2020 in fuel cell and hydrogen include: